imjoshellis/codewars/solved/typescript/LC-0002-AddTwoNumbers/README.md

 Here's the final solution.
 On a good run, it's faster than ~98% of other TypeScript submissions.

+To further optimize, we'd have to switch to an iterative method using a loop instead of recursion.

 ```ts
 const addTwoNumbers = (
   l1: ListNode | null,